In This Article

-Lifestyle Changes to Reduce Dark Circles
+Lifestyle Changes That Diminish Dark Circles

-While you can't change your DNA, Engelman says "topically, there are products to reduce all the factors that contribute to dark circles."
+While you can't change your DNA, Dr. Engelman says that "topically, there are products to reduce all the factors that contribute to dark circles."
 Our dermatologists shared the most effective ingredients to look for when choosing the best eye creams for dark circles.

 The Best Eye Creams for Dark Circles

-Levin says: "I love Cetaphil Hydrating Eye Cream as a 'gateway' eye cream that doesn't break your wallet!
-This eye cream focuses on hydration and brightening since a primary concern is dryness and dark circles.
-The eye cream is chock-full of hydrating ingredients including vitamin E, vitamin B3, and my favorite, hyaluronic acid, providing 24-hour hydration.
-It also has brightening ingredients licorice root and grape extract and is gentle enough to be used under the eyes and eyelids."
+"I love Cetaphil Hydrating Eye Cream as a 'gateway' eye cream that doesn't break your wallet!"
+Dr. Levin continues, "This eye cream focuses on hydration and brightening, since a primary concern is dryness and dark circles.
+The eye cream is chock-full of hydrating ingredients, including vitamin E, vitamin B3, and my favorite, hyaluronic acid, providing 24-hour hydration.
+It also has brightening ingredients—licorice root and grape extract—and is gentle enough to be used under the eyes and eyelids."

-Engelman says: "I recommend the SkinMedica TNS Eye Repair.
+Dr. Engelman adds, "I recommend the SkinMedica TNS Eye Repair.
 It is designed to repair, nourish, and protect the delicate skin surrounding the eyes.
 Its rich texture supplies plumping moisture with hyaluronic acid in order to diminish dehydration lines and increase radiance and brightness.
 Vitamins A, C, and E provide antioxidant protection as they condition the skin and help to lighten dark under-eye circles.
 Peptides and TNS (Tissue Nutrient Solution) awaken and brighten the eye area, helping to preserve a youthful appearance."

-Fusco says: Choose "an eye cream that has peptides and anti-agers like NeoGlucosamine; NeoStrata Skin Active Intensive Eye Therapy works short term and long term."
+Dr. Fusco also suggests using "an eye cream that has peptides and anti-agers like NeoGlucosamine, which is a non-acid amino sugar that diminishes the appearance of fine lines and wrinkles and works to alleviate any discoloration around the eyes.
+She adds, "NeoStrata Skin Active Intensive Eye Therapy works short term and long term."

-Levin says: "Revision's Teamine Eye Complex has been a favorite of dermatologists for dark circles for many years.
-It’s formulated with three different antioxidants including vitamin C, green tea extract, and grape seed oil as well as skin brighteners including mica, silica, and titanium dioxide."
+"Revision's Teamine Eye Complex has been a favorite of dermatologists for dark circles for many years," Dr. Levin admits.
+"It’s formulated with three different antioxidants, including vitamin C, green tea extract, and grape seed oil, as well as skin brighteners, including mica, silica, and titanium dioxide."

-Shafer says: "Jack Black De-Puffing and Cooling Gel contains peptides to aggressively target crow's feet and expression lines.
+Dr. Shafer also recommends Jack Black De-Puffing and Cooling Gel, which contain peptides "to aggressively target crow's feet and expression lines.
 Peptides tighten the skin to reduce the sogginess that can contribute to the appearance of darker under-eye circles."